Skip to main content

 As the upper limit of the metastable region (supersaturation 2) is approached, the risk of spontaneous nucleation of a too fine end product increases.
 If crystallization occurs too close to the saturation curve (supersaturation 1), there are only very few and large crystals.

-Supersaturation as a function of concentration, temperature & sound velocity
+Supersaturation depending on concentration, temperature & sound velocity

-Supersaturation breakdown and crystal growth kinetics
+Supersaturation degradation and crystal growth kinetics

-Supersaturation breakdown as a function of time
+Supersaturation degradation as a function of time

 Crystal content

-Quality and Service
+Quality and service

 All this is only possible through the commitment and pronounced quality awareness of our employees.
 We owe our success to their excellent expertise and motivation.
 Together, with passion and conviction, we work with unparalleled excellence.